Biological Sciences

 Tailor your degree

 Biological Sciences at ºù«Ӱҵ is all about enabling you to study what you’re passionate about, from genes and molecules, to organ systems and from behaviour to biodiversity and ecosystems, and everything in between.
-You could follow an existing theme that would help you select complementary modules, or you could select individual modules that appeal to you.
-Your personal tutor and dedicated support staff will help you to tailor your degree to your interests and career goals.
+Our pathways will allow you to select complementary modules.
+Your personal tutor and dedicated support staff will help you tailor your degree to your interests and career goals.

 What our students say